michaelsammueller/secure-software-development/README.md

 UUIDs are use to avoid reveal actual user IDs.
 We kept the numeric IDs to be able to sort as UUIDs do not allow sorting.

 ### Database Considerations

 In general, constraints are not implemented at this stage but applying the correct SQL statements will generate the necessary structure to handle deleting associated records.

 Minimum indexation has been applied to ensure the queries run quickly.

-### <a name="8">Security Features Checklist</a>
+### Security Features Checklist

 This project is based on secure design principles, following key vulnerabilites identified in the "OWASP Top 10 Application Security Risks" (2017).
 The following checklist outlines the implemented security features:

 #### **OWASP Top 10: Planned vs. Implemented measures**

 ##### **A1: 2017 Injection**

 - [x] Sanitize input (filter keywords and special characters) for all roles

 ##### **A2:2017 Broken Authentication**

 - [x] multi-factor authentication (secret phrase)
 - [ ] time-limited set-up passwords - _not necessary, password distribution not in scope_
 - [x] password length and complexity requirements (min.
 8/ max.
 64 characters; allow most characters)
 - [x] limit, log and alert all failed login attempts

 ##### **A3:2017 Sensitive Data Exposure**

 - [ ] encrypt database records - _unnecessary for system functionality/ security - see above_
 - [x] store passwords using strong salted hashing functions (bcrypt)
 - [ ] penetration testing (incl. link to evidence when done)
-- [x] delete sensitive info after mission ends - included, but cannot be simulated by system, see <a name="11c">data deletion policy</a>
+- [x] delete sensitive info after mission ends - included, but cannot be simulated by system, see data deletion policy

 ##### **A5:2017 Broken Access Control**

 - [x] robust roles
 - [x] no role-inheritance

 ##### **A6:2017 Security Misconfiguration**

 - [x] only implement necessary libraries
 - [x] only implement OWASP-approved or known libraries
 - [x] ensure correct configuration of all technologies through testing

 ##### **A9:2017 Using Components with Known Vulnerabilities**

 - [x] implement a tool that checks for dependencies and security vulnerabilities (bandit) (see test result)

 ##### **(A10:2017 Insufficient Logging & Monitoring)**

 - [x] implement an effective monitoring and alert system for auditable actions
 - [ ] store log records in a dedicated database with restrictive commands - _not implemented, time limitations_
 - [x] encrypt logs

-### <a name="9">List of changes - Design Document vs. Implementation</a>
+### List of changes - Design Document vs. Implementation

 #### 1. Class 'CommonActions'

-> _Original System Design:_
+_Original System Design:_
-> The ‘CommonActions’ class was originally planned as a class to handle all functions and methods relating to user actions.
+The ‘CommonActions’ class was originally planned as a class to handle all functions and methods relating to user actions.
->

 _Final Implementation:_
 The class has been renamed to ‘ActionController’ and will act as an interface between the command line and the system objects.
 It will therefore always call another object’s version of a method.
 This way, individual class methods remain encapsulated which is favourable in terms of application scalability and code efficiency.

 #### 2. File Downloads

-> _Original System Design:_
+_Original System Design:_
-> Originally, we would allow users to download their health records as data files.
+Originally, we would allow users to download their health records as data files.
->

 _Final Implementation:_
 File download has been implemented with the resulting file in json format, offering limited readability.

 #### 3. Role / Permissions mapping

-> _Original System Design:_
+_Original System Design:_

-> 1. Superadmin permissions: create user, assign roles and privileges, execute SQL queries for database management
+1. Superadmin permissions: create user, assign roles and privileges, execute SQL queries for database management
-> 2. Moderator permissions: approve user, delete user profile and data
+2. Moderator permissions: approve user, delete user profile and data
-> 3. Astronaut permissions: update and view health records, download data files
+3. Astronaut permissions: update and view health records, download data files
->

 _Final Implementation:_
 The planned roles did not cover system functionality.
 We also needed to map permissions to user actions / roles explicity in order to ensure that role-based access controls (RBAC) was implemented robustly.
 The superadmin should perform all actions.

 The updated role matrix maped to permissions and roles is shown in the table below:
 | UserAction / Permission Name                            | _Superadmin_ | _Moderator_ | _Astronaut_ |
 | :--------------------------------------                 | :----------: | :---------: | :---------: |